VRWC All Women’s Swim Hours this Sunday October 23rd from 5-7 pm.

-The VRWC pool for a third year in a row was recognized by the Metro Public Health Department with a certificate of excellence for pool maintenance.
+For a fourth year in a row, the VRWC pool was recognized by the Metro Public Health Department with a certificate of excellence for pool maintenance.
 Only 21 pools out of over 860 in Nashville receive this recognition for cleanliness.
-Please join us at the VRWC in celebrating this accomplishment and congratulation our staff lead by Coordinator Kit Wilson.
-GREAT JOB AQUATIC STAFF!

 As we enter storm and inclement weather season, we would like to remind our patrons of our inclement weather policies and procedures.
 Once a lifeguard sees lightning and/or hears thunder, the pool is cleared immediately.
 Everyone must be completely out of the water and away from the glass windows.
 The pool is to remain clear until there is no longer a threat of imminent danger.
 Typically this closing will last a minimum of 30 minutes dependent on current weather conditions.
 The Facility Supervisor will have a weather radar pulled up to assist and provide warnings as necessary.